kartik-v/yii2-nav-x/README.md

 [![Monthly Downloads](https://poser.pugx.org/kartik-v/yii2-nav-x/d/monthly)](https://packagist.org/packages/kartik-v/yii2-nav-x)
 [![Daily Downloads](https://poser.pugx.org/kartik-v/yii2-nav-x/d/daily)](https://packagist.org/packages/kartik-v/yii2-nav-x)

 An extended bootstrap Nav widget for Yii Framework 2 with submenu drilldown.
-This widget extends the `\yii\bootstrap\Nav` widget with some additional controls and adding the CSS Styles for enabling a submenu drilldown.
+This widget extends the `\yii\bootstrap\Nav` widget for Bootstrap 3.x and
+`\yii\bootstrap4\Nav` widget for Bootstrap 4.x with some additional controls and adding the CSS Styles for enabling a submenu drilldown.
 The dropdown menu style is optimized for both desktop and mobile devices.
 The drilldown is triggered on `active` instead of `hover` so that it works equally well on mobile devices.
-The extension uses the `\kartik\dropdown\DropdownX` extension by default for rendering dropdown navigation, but this can be overridden.
+The extension uses the one of the following Dropdown Class extensions by default for rendering dropdown navigation, but this can be overridden:

+- `\kartik\dropdown\DropdownX`  for Bootstrap 3.x
+- `\kartik\bs4dropdown\Dropdown`  for Bootstrap 4.x

 ### Demo
 You can see detailed [documentation](http://demos.krajee.com/nav-x) on usage of the extension.